+For one not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for consciousness, when there is change of that consciousness, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would arise in him.
+The Buddha's instruction: The one without craving - 16 "What do you think, Tissa? - (1) For one who is rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for form, when there is change of that form, when it becomes something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"
+"Not at all, bhante."
+17 "Good, good, Tissa!
+So it is, Tissa:

+For one rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for form, when there is change of that form, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would not arise in him.
+(2) For one who is rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for feeling, when there is change or alteration of that feeling, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"
+"Not at all, bhante."
+"Good, good, Tissa!
+So it is, Tissa:

 For one rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for feeling, when there is change of that feeling, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would not arise in him.

-17c (3) For one who is rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for perception, when there is change of that perception, when it becomes something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?
+(3) For one who is rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for perception, when there is change of that perception, when it becomes something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"
+"Not at all, bhante."
+"Good, good, Tissa!
+So it is, Tissa:

 For one rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for perception, when there is change of that perception, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would not arise in him.

-17d (4) For one who is rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for formations, when there is change of those formations, when they become something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"
+(4) For one who is rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for formations. when there is change of those formations, when they become something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"
+"Not at all, bhante."
+"Good, good, Tissa!
+So it is, Tissa:

 For one rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for formations, when there is change of those formations, when they become something else, sorrow, lamentation, physical pain, mental pain and despair would not arise in him.

-17e (5) For one who is rid of lust, rid of desire, [108] rid of love, rid of thirst, rid of fever, rid of craving for consciousness, when there is change of that consciousness, when it becomes something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"
+(5) For one who is rid of lust, rid of desire, [108] rid of love, rid of thirst, rid of fever, rid of craving for consciousness, when there is change of that consciousness, when it becomes something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"
+"Not at all, bhante."
+18 "Good, good, Tissa!
+So it is, Tissa:

-For one rid of lust, rid of desire, rid of love, rid of thirst, rid of fever, rid of craving for consciousness, when there is change of that consciousness, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would not arise in him.